microsoft/nni/docs/en_US/hpo_benchmark.rst

 additional benchmarks, defined in ``/examples/trials/benchmarking/automlbenchmark/nni/benchmarks``.
 One example of larger benchmarks is "nnismall", which consists of 8 regression tasks, 8 binary classification tasks, and 8 multi-class classification tasks.
 We also provide three separate 8-task benchmarks "nnismall-regression", "nnismall-binary", and "nnismall-multiclass" corresponding to the three types of tasks in nnismall.
-These tasks are suitable to solve with random forests.
+These tasks are suitable to solve with random forest and MLP.

 The following table summarizes the benchmarks we provide.
 For ``nnismall``, please check ``/examples/trials/benchmarking/automlbenchmark/automlbenchmark/resources/benchmarks/`` for a more detailed description for each task.
 Also, since all tasks are from the OpenML platform, you can find the descriptions